ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

         - `valkey-acl`\
           Enables the `users.acl` file being kept in a yet-to-be-defined `cache-valkey-acl` `Secret` object as a volume so it can be mounted by the `server` container in its `volumeMounts` section.

         Pay attention to the `defaultMode` parameter in the `valkey-config` and `valkey-acl` entries.
 It sets a particular permission mode by default for the items contained in them.
-In both cases, the parameter sets a read-only permission for all users with mode `0444` but only for the listed `items`.
+In both cases, the parameter sets a read-only permission for all users with the `444` mode but only for the listed `items`.

         Also know that, in the items list, the `key` parameter is the name identifying the file present inside the `ConfigMap` or `Secret` object, and the `path` is the relative path assigned to the item.

-## Valkey Service resource
+## Valkey Service

 You have declared the pod that will execute the containers running the Valkey server and its Prometheus statistics exporter, now you need to define the `Service` resource that will give access to them: